 Solar panels cost around €5,000 to €18,000 for houses in Ireland.
 A grant can bring this down to €3,200 – €15,600.
 Here are some specific examples of what you might expect to pay (ex-grant):

 - €10,000: ~5 kW of solar panels

 - €18,000: ~9 kW of solar panels + power diverter + battery

 €5,000 – €15,000 is a wide price range.
 What explains the variation?
 Well, here are the main factors in the cost of solar panels in Ireland:

 How Many Solar Panels?

 This is the biggest factor.
-2 kW of solar panels may be enough for one person.
+2 kW of panels can put a dent in your electricity bill.
 However, a family with a heat pump or electric car could easily use 9 kW panels.
 The number of panels is the top reason, but not the only one…

 Solar Panels Quality and Cost

 Top-quality solar panels come with a price premium.
 So here’s a run-down of solar panel quality and cost:

 - Dubious quality: Brands without a track record.
 Or no brand at all.
 These often produce less power than specified, especially as the years go on.
 Not worth the risk.